MIHIRPASHINE/PHP-LAMP-STACK-WITH-MYSQL/README.md

-# php-lamp
+# LAMP Demo

-LAMP DEMO : To Execute this application we would be using LAMP stack.
+To Execute this application we would be using LAMP stack.
 Deploy the application code in apache server